wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.23 =
-* Updated: Tax calculator updated
+* Updated: Tax calculator updated.

 = 3.9.22 =
 * Added: Manual payments now send an email summary of the order to the admin